-I first read Strength in Weakness in 2007 when I was in the throws of understanding my struggle with same-sex attraction.
+I first read Strength in Weakness in 2007 when I was in the throes of understanding my struggle with same-sex attraction.
 It helped explain the roots of my pain and answered many questions.

 Although Andrew Comiskey writes about his struggle with homosexuality, this book isn’t just for people who are overcoming same-sex attraction.
 Strength in Weakness is for anyone, male or female, who have experienced broken relationships and need sexual healing.